atreeon/value_t.dart/value_t_generator/readme.md

 Generates code to create simple type with a copywith class and implements all the getter fields in any extended or implemented classes.

 ### Advantages over coding it yourself
-So much less code to write and then read back over too.
+Less code to write and then read back over too.
 Also, refactoring can be less because you don't need to change all the names in the copyWith definitions and where a class has been extended multiple times.
+A free toString implementation (useful for equality in testing)

 ### Downsides over coding it yourself
 ####Go to definition will take you to the generated class...two work arounds
++ Need to define a const constructor in the base type
 + Go to definition then on the $MyClass go to definition again...not much of an impedement
 + name the file the same as your class and instead of pressing f12 cmd + p and type the filename.
 This sounds like more work but because of the conciseness of your classes you can fit whole class heirarchies and related interfaces in a single file and still view all the definitions.
 + Also, the generated file will have the fields names so you can is it as a reference anyway